 Conduct in violation of this policy will not be tolerated.

-This policy prohibits retaliation against individuals who file a complaint about prohibited conduct, participate in an investigation, or report observing deiscrimination, workplace haramssment or sexual harassment. or otherwise participate in the process under this policy.
+This policy prohibits retaliation against individuals who file a complaint about prohibited conduct, participate in an investigation, or report observing deiscrimination, workplace haramssment or sexual harassment.

 Policy Notification and Training